GoldandBlack - Purdue looks to begin new NFL draft streak

 Last year, Purdue saw its run of having at least one player selected in the NFL draft end after 21 years.
 It was a streak that dated to 1998.

 The Purdue players with the best shots to get selected are tight end Brycen Hopkins and linebacker Markus Bailey.
 Neither projects to be picked tonight, when the first round takes place.
 But both likely will hear their names called on Friday (Rounds 2-3) or Saturday (Rounds 4-7) during a draft that originally was slated to take place in Las Vegas but now will be conducted virtually because of the pandemic.
 Offensive lineman Matt McCann also hopes to be picked, but he likely will be a free-agent.
-Defensive lineman Kai Higgins also has been training for the draft in California.
+Defensive lineman Kai Higgins and safety Navon Mosley also have been training for the draft.

 Hopkins should be the first Boilermaker off the board.
 The 6-5, 245-pound Nashville native and son of former NFL offensive tackle Brad was a consensus first-team All-Big Ten pick in 2019 as a fifth-year senior.
 He went out with a bang, finishing the season with 61 catches for 830 yards and seven TDs.
 Those totals led all Big Ten tight ends and helped him earn Big Ten Tight End of The Year honors.
 Hopkins left campus as an all-time great tight end with 130 career catches for 1,945 yards and 16 TDs.